 Years later, as social studies and science teacher at Highland Elementary School in Cheshire, Connecticut, Jennifer continues to use the same teaching philosophy to fully engage her students and instill the love of learning with meaningful lessons and activities.
 Learn more about her experience using TCI in our conversation below.

 I have two children, a junior in college and a senior in high school.
-For fun, I enjoy outdoor activities such as hiking, kayaking, going to the beach.
+For fun, I enjoy outdoor activities such as hiking, kayaking, and going to the beach.
 I love to take my dog for long walks on our linear trail in town.
 I enjoy crafting, reading, and of course- Netflix!
 I love to engage my school in fun school-wide activities such as Spirit Days and Door Decorating contests.
-As a teacher, my long-term goals are to continue to hone my craft as a science and social studies teacher.
+As a teacher, my long-term goal is to continue honing my craft as a science and social studies teacher.
 I’d love to work with our curriculum coordinator on developing rich and meaningful lessons that help teachers and students fully engage with the content.
-Eventually, I would like to become a college professor or work as a professional development coordinator.
+Eventually, I want to become a college professor or work as a professional development coordinator.

 How do you integrate the TCI curriculum and tools into your classroom?

 I have been using History Alive! (grade 5) for probably 15 years now.
-I love how each lesson incorporates reading, note-taking in the Interactive Student Notebook, class discussions, but also physical movement as well.
+I love how each lesson incorporates reading, note-taking in the Interactive Student Notebook, class discussions, and physical movement.
 In addition to watching the students engage with the information in each lesson, I like how the assessments incorporate multiple intelligences.
 I can tweak the questions to make them more directed to my students.
 For example, in the Native American Cultural Regions lesson, I had my students create an “I Survived the ___ Region” talk show.
 I combined their interest in the I Survived book series with their presentation skills.
-Students wrote scripts, created props, used technology, and each group hosted their own “Talk Show” to inform the class about one of the seven cultural regions.
+Students wrote scripts, created props, and used technology, and each group hosted its own “Talk Show” to inform the class about one of the seven cultural regions.

 What’s your favorite TCI lesson?

-My favorite History Alive lesson is in chapter 4 when students take on the role of an underwater archeologist.
+My favorite History Alive lesson is in chapter 4, when students take on the role of an underwater archeologist.
 They “dive” to the bottom of the ocean and retrieve artifacts from a sunken ship.
-Once on the surface, they have to consult the textbook to discover what the artifact is and why it was important to explorers.
-I play underwater music in the background, I have created a large ship on paper that sits on the floor on my “ocean” blue carpet.
+Once on the surface, they have to consult the textbook to discover the artifact and why it was important to explorers.
+I play underwater music in the background, creating a large ship on paper that sits on the floor on my “ocean” blue carpet.
 The students have a great time “swimming” down to retrieve sunken treasure!